-The Occupational Safety & Health Administration (OSHA) defines workplace violence as, any act or threat of physical violence, harassment, intimidation, or other threatening disruptive behavior that occurs at the work site.
+Before we can start preventing workplace violence, it’s necessary to properly define it.
+The Occupational Safety & Health Administration (OSHA) defines workplace violence as any act or threat of physical violence, harassment, intimidation, or other threatening disruptive behavior that occurs at the work site.

 While many cases go unreported, OSHA states that every year almost 2 million American workers report that they’ve been the victims of workplace violence.

 Types of Workplace Violence

 The Federal Bureau of Investigation (FBI) breaks down the types of workplace violence into four different categories:

 - Violent acts by criminals who have no other connection with the workplace, but enter to commit robbery or another crime.

 - Violence directed at employees by customers, clients, patients, students, inmates, or any others for whom an organization provides services.

 - Violence against coworkers, supervisors, or managers by a present or former employee.

 - Violence committed in the workplace by someone who doesn’t work there but has a personal relationship with an employee — an abusive spouse or domestic partner.